“Mumblecore’s Second Act: Millennial Indie Moviemaking’s Migration to Television.” Emerson Los Angeles, March 22, 2023.

 “Provocauteurs and Provocations: Screening Sex in 21st Century Media.”
-In conversation with Suzanne Leonard (Simmons University).
+Invited Speaker.
 Boston Cinema/Media Seminar, April 5, 2021.
+View the discussion here.

-“Looking for Mr. Right(-Click): Coupling Cultures Today,” Panelist, Screening discussion, “Imagining ‘We’ in the Age of ‘I’: Romance and Social Bonding in Contemporary Culture,” Warwick Arts Centre, Coventry, UK, September 29, 2018.
+“Looking for Mr. Right(-Click): Coupling Cultures Today,” Invited Panelist.
+Screening discussion, “Imagining ‘We’ in the Age of ‘I’: Romance and Social Bonding in Contemporary Culture,” Warwick Arts Centre, Coventry, UK, September 29, 2018.

-Roundtable: “Transforming the ‘Male Glance’ in Academic Publishing.”
+“Transforming the ‘Male Glance’ in Academic Publishing.”
+Roundtable Participant.
 Society for Cinema and Media Studies Conference, Seattle, March 16, 2019.

 “New Television: The Aesthetics and Politics of a Genre.”
-Respondent, Book discussion with author Martin Shuster, Goucher College, April 11, 2018.
+Invited Respondent.
+Book discussion with author Martin Shuster, Goucher College, April 11, 2018.

 “After the Death of Cinema: Queer Spaces & Sexualities in 21st Century Screen Media.”
+Invited Lecturer.
 Gender Studies Graduate Student Association Colloquium Conference, Indiana University, Bloomington, February 28, 2014.

-Respondent, Panel: ‘Women Contained’: Figuring Feminism in the Films of Todd Haynes.
-Chair: Rebecca Gordon (Northern Arizona University).
+“‘Women Contained’: Figuring Feminism in the Films of Todd Haynes.”
+Invited Respondent.
 Society for Cinema and Media Studies Conference.
 Seattle, March 22, 2014.